Atoll: Usage

-The word atoll comes from the Dhivehi word atholhu (އަތޮޅު, /dv/).
+The word atoll comes from the Dhivehi word atholhu (in Thaana: އަތޮޅު, /dv/).
 Dhivehi is an Indo-Aryan language spoken in the Maldives.
-The word's first recorded English use was in 1625 as atollon.
-Charles Darwin coined the term in his monograph, The Structure and Distribution of Coral Reefs.
-He recognized the word's indigenous origin and defined it as a "circular group of coral islets", synonymously with "lagoon-island".
+The word was first transmitted to François Pyrard de Laval's French as atollon in 1625, this informed Charles Darwin to coin and define in his monograph, The Structure and Distribution of Coral Reefs as a "circular group of coral islets", synonymously with "lagoon-island".
+The Dhivehi atholhu is ultimately a descendant of *sa(ṃ)teḷə < Insular Prakrit *sa(ṃ)tīṭa corresponding to a reconstructed Sanskrit सम्तीर्थ *samtīrtha "flat connected ford/crossing [between islands]" compounding सम्- sam- "together" with तीर्थ tīrtha "ford".

 More modern definitions of atoll describe them as "annular reefs enclosing a lagoon in which there are no promontories other than reefs and islets composed of reef detritus" or "in an exclusively morphological sense, [as] a ring-shaped ribbon reef enclosing a lagoon".